Film crew voiced complaints before fatal on-set shooting

 Gun-safety protocol on sets in the United States has improved since then, said Steven Hall, a veteran director of photography in Britain.
 But he said one of the riskiest positions to be in is behind the camera because that person is in the line of fire in scenes where an actor appears to point a gun at the audience.

 Price reported from New York.
-Associated Press writers Jake Coyle and Jocelyn Noveck in New York; Lizzie Knight in London; Yuras Karmanau in Kyiv, Ukraine; Ryan Pearson in Los Angeles; Susan Montoya Bryan in Santa Fe; Walter Berry in Phoenix; and Gene Johnson in Seattle contributed to this report.
+Associated Press writers Jake Coyle and Jocelyn Noveck in New York; Lizzie Knight in London; Yuras Karmanau in Kyiv, Ukraine; Ryan Pearson in Los Angeles; Susan Montoya Bryan in Albuquerque, New Mexico; Walter Berry in Phoenix; and Gene Johnson in Seattle contributed to this report.